 To enable inline debugging, in the Debug window, click Settings and select the checkbox for Show Values Inline.

-Android Studio provides performance monitors so you can more easily track your app’s memory and CPU usage, find deallocated objects, locate memory leaks, optimize graphics performance, and analyze network requests.
-With your app running on a device or emulator, open the Android Monitor tool window, and then click the Monitors tab.
+Android Studio provides performance profilers so you can more easily track your app’s memory and CPU usage, find deallocated objects, locate memory leaks, optimize graphics performance, and analyze network requests.
+With your app running on a device or emulator, open the Android Profiler tab.

-For more information about performance monitors, see Android Monitor.
+For more information about performance profilers, see Performance Profiling Tools.

-For more informatin about working with heap dumps, see Dumping and Analyzing the Java Heap.
+For more informatin about working with heap dumps, see Inspect the Heap and Allocations.

-Android Studio allows you to track memory allocation as it monitors memory use.
-Tracking memory allocation allows you to monitor where objects are being allocated when you perform certain actions.
+You can use Memory Profiler to track memory allocation and watch where objects are being allocated when you perform certain actions.
 Knowing these allocations enables you to optimize your app’s performance and memory use by adjusting the method calls related to those actions.

-For information about tracking and analyzing allocations, see Allocation Tracker.
+For information about tracking and analyzing allocations, see Inspect the Heap and Allocations.

 To view the available generated data files, open the Captures tool window.
 In